Learn more about treatment with PIQRAY.

 There is likely no shortage of tests in your life right now.
 However, getting an in-depth look at your HR+, HER2- metastatic breast cancer (mBC) and whether you have the PIK3CA mutation will help you and your doctor make the right treatment decision for you.
+It starts with asking your doctor for testing now, so you can be ready at progression.
+Our doctor discussion guide can help.
 Remember: Test to see if you have a mutation.
 Know your mutation status.
 Be empowered to choose a treatment that goes right at it.*

 About 40% of all people with HR+, HER2- metastatic breast cancer have a PIK3CA mutation.

 If you test positive for a PIK3CA mutation and have progressed on or after hormone therapy, you and your doctor can consider PIQRAY® (alpelisib) tablets.

 To determine your PIK3CA mutation status, your doctor will test your breast cancer for an abnormal PIK3CA gene.
 Here’s how the process works.